Panasonic FZ2000 versus Panasonic FZ1000

 The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in September 2016 and June 2014.
 Both the FZ2000 and the FZ1000 are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic FZ2000 and the Panasonic FZ1000 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ2000 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is considerably smaller (96 percent) than the Panasonic FZ2000.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is somewhat smaller (4 percent) than the Panasonic FZ2000.
 Moreover, the FZ1000 is markedly lighter (9 percent) than the FZ2000.
 In this context, it is worth noting that neither the FZ2000 nor the FZ1000 are weather-sealed.

 |Camera Body Specifications